 - It is imperative to brush your hair every single day, at least twice a day!
 It is also important to use an extension brush, not a regular brush.
 Be very careful when brushing to avoid breaking and damaging your extensions.
 Brushing your hair regularly keeps your extensions in great condition and prevents matting and tangling of the extensions.

 If you missed some of these important steps on how to care for your extensions, you probably ended up with tangled, dry, and damaged extensions that nobody wants.
-Since you have paid a lot of money for your extensions, keeping them in perfect condition is of everyone’s best interest.
-Luckily, there are several tips and methods that you can try out to repair your damaged, tangled, and washed out hair extensions.
+Since you have paid a lot of money for your extensions, keeping them in perfect condition is in everyone’s best interest.
+Luckily, there are several tips and methods that you can try to repair your damaged, tangled, and washed-out hair extensions.

 2 How to Repair Damaged Hair Extensions?

 When fixing damaged hair extensions, in 9 out of 10 cases the damage was caused by moisture or lack of it.
 The result is skanky hair, which can be avoided.